How to not only survive but also enjoy traveling with low-cost airlines.

-When you truly need to carry tons of stuff, go during the winter!
-No airline takes the weight of clothes you wear on you, so make use of it and repack half of your suitcase into the pockets of your coat.
-Walk with a big jacket with T-shirts stacked in every pocket is kinda stupid, but so are all of their restrictions.
+If you really need to carry tons of stuff, go during the winter!
+No airline takes the weight of the clothes you wear on you, so make use of it and repack half of your suitcase into the pockets of your coat.
+Walking with a big jacket with T-shirts stacked in every pocket is kinda stupid, but so are all of their restrictions.
 And as this saves you money, in the end it's you who's the winner.
 Another good tip is to have a backpack rather than those suitcases with wheels, as the airport staff thinks that you put heavier things into the wheeled box than you would into a backpack, which you have to carry.
 I had a small, but heavy backpack many times, and they let me pass without measuring the weight of it.

-Ok, then, but what to actually bring?
+Ok, then, but what to actually bring / have?

-Good noise-cancelling headphones.
+Earplugs.
+Or better: Noise-cancelling headphones.
 Out of all products that suppose to make your travel better, these are the top.
 Forget blankets and pillows.
 I can't even think how many times these headphones saved potentially horrendous journey into a treat.

 Imagine sitting in that tiny seat, and seeing multiple poor children stretching their throats in a gut-wrenching cry, spitting tears in gallons, yet the only thing you can hear is beautiful calm piano solo.
 All is good.

 Or that time when an immense wind tosses the plane in all directions while pilots are trying to navigate onto the landing strip.
-Couples around grasp hands of each other while saying their desperate thoughts, others whisper to the sky, a guy in the back is sick... yet you are smiling, nodding your head as the turbulence got sync with that banger from drumcode.
+Couples around grasp hands of each other while saying their desperate thoughts, others whisper to the sky, a guy in the back is sick... yet you are smiling, nodding your head as the turbulence got sync with that banger from Drumcode.
 All is good.

 Or when your day is a gigantic pile of misery, and the first thing in the plane is a guy two feet shorter than you, endlessly whining about his personal space.
 You want to punch that guy, but then headphones bring some fine Belgian metal into your ears, and all is good.